aphp/edsnlp/docs/user-guide/negation.md

 # Negation

-The `negation` pipeline uses a simple rule-based algorithm to detect negated spans.
+The `eds.negation` pipeline uses a simple rule-based algorithm to detect negated spans.
 It was designed at AP-HP's EDS, following the insights of the NegEx algorithm by {footcite:t}`chapman_simple_2001`.

 ## Declared extensions

-The `negation` pipeline declares two [Spacy extensions](https://spacy.io/usage/processing-pipelines#custom-components-attributes), on both `Span` and `Token` objects :
+The `eds.negation` pipeline declares two [Spacy extensions](https://spacy.io/usage/processing-pipelines#custom-components-attributes), on both `Span` and `Token` objects :

-1. The `negated` attribute is a boolean, set to `True` if the pipeline predicts that the span/token is negated.
+1. The `negation` attribute is a boolean, set to `True` if the pipeline predicts that the span/token is negated.
-2. The `polarity_` property is a human-readable string, computed from the `negated` attribute.
-It implements a simple getter function that outputs `AFF` or `NEG`, depending on the value of `negated`.
+2. The `negation_` property is a human-readable string, computed from the `negation` attribute.
+It implements a simple getter function that outputs `AFF` or `NEG`, depending on the value of `negation`.

 ## Rationale

-The `negation` pipeline is a rule-based algorithm for detecting negated entities.
+The `eds.negation` pipeline is a rule-based algorithm for detecting negated entities.
 It functions as follows :

 1. The pipeline extracts negation cues.
 We define three (overlapping) kinds :